-What You Need to Know About Water Damaged Wood Floors:
+What You Need to Know About Water – Damaged Wood Floors: Prevention, Restoration, and Maintenance.

-Check your plumbing and fixtures.
-Keep an eye on your plumbing and if in doubt call in an expert to be sure fittings and fixtures are in proper working order.
-Always have a professional install your appliances.
+Regularly inspect your plumbing and fixtures, and when in doubt, consult an expert to ensure fittings and fixtures are in proper working order.
+Always rely on professionals for appliance installations.

 When away from home, consider having a neighbor or friend periodically check your house, especially during the winter months, to ensure proper heating and address any potential issues.
 For extended absences, consider turning off the water main to your home as a precautionary measure.